 - In accordance with the Code, the council has not adopted IFRS 13 Fair Value Measurement, which has been deferred until 2014/15.
 IFRS 13 aims to provide a precise definition of fair value and a single source of fair value measurement and disclosure requirements for use across IFRSs.
-The application of this standard to local government assets and liabilities will be considered in detail in the development of the 2014/15.
-Code. - IFRS 10 Consolidated Financial Statements This standard introduces a new definition of control, which is used to determine which entities are consolidated for the purposes of group accounts.
-The largest subsidiary of the council is Wolverhampton Homes, which is already consolidated into the group accounts.
+The application of this standard to local government assets and liabilities will be considered in detail in the development of the 2014/15 Code. - IFRS 10 Consolidated Financial Statements This standard introduces a new definition of control, which is used to determine which entities are consolidated for the purposes of group accounts.
+The largest subsidiary of the council is Wolverhampton Homes Limited, which is already consolidated into the group accounts.
 From 2014/15 Yoo recruit, the council's new recruitment agency, will be consolidated into the accounts, assuming the transactions are material. - IFRS 11 Joint Arrangements This standard addresses the accounting for a 'joint arrangement', which is defined as a contractual arrangement over which two or more parties have joint control.
 These are classified as either a joint venture or a joint operation.
 In addition proportionate consolidation can no longer be used for jointly controlled entities.
 The council has no material joint venture arrangements. - IFRS 12 Disclosures of Involvement with Other Entities This is a consolidated disclosure standard requiring a range of disclosures about an entity's interests in subsidiaries, joint arrangements, associates and unconsolidated 'structured entities'.
 The council has a number of arrangements with other entities under IFRS12. - IAS 27 Separate Financial Statements and IAS 28 Investments in Associates and Joint Ventures These statements have been amended to conform with the changes in IFRS 10, IFRS 11 and IFRS 12.
 Given that there would be no changes in the financial statements, except for disclosure, due to the changes to IFRS 10, IFRS 11 and IFRS 12, there is therefore also no impact as a result of changes in IAS 27 and IAS 28. - IAS 32 Financial Instruments Presentation The Code refers to amended application guidance when offsetting a financial asset and a financial liability.
-The gains and losses are separately identified in the Comprehensive Income and Expenditure Statement and therefore no further disclosure is required. - IAS 1 Presentation of the Financial Statements The changes clarify the disclosure requirements in respect of comparative information for the preceding period.
-The Statement of Accounts fully discloses comparative information for the preceding period, therefore these changes will not have a material impact on the Statement of Accounts.
+The gains and losses are separately identified in the Comprehensive Income and Expenditure Statement and therefore no further disclosure is required.